The Rock 'n' Roll Diaries: Plot

 Clipper also has an unfortunate end to the night and is distraught when George calls him gay.
 Burt ends up sleeping with a crazy girl from his front row – Hazel, who he nicknames Crazel when he sees her lurking outside his house the morning after.

 Egg decides to stay with the band despite the lack of eyebrows.
 The RockAteers need to raise the funds for a demo fast.
 Tea decides to accelerate the process by stealing a car but Burt disapproves and Tea's gangster Uncle makes him take it back.
 No-one has any cash until Burt's little sister Millie cracks open her money box and insists Burt takes the lot.
 After some eventful studio time the band are armed with a demo and their online profile begins to see some heat.

 Egg and Bex's friendship is flourishing after she takes him shopping and puts a brave face on meeting his scary mum, who is less than friendly.
 Egg realises he is totally in love with her.
-Next up it's a ‘Battle of the Bands’ and despite an on-stage fight between Tea and Burt the RockAteers emerge triumphant.
+Next up its a ‘Battle of the Bands’ and despite an on-stage fight between Tea and Burt the RockAteers emerge triumphant.
 Once again Egg finds himself the subject of unwanted attention from George and has his pants pulled down in front of everyone back at Burt's house, including Bex.
 This time he's had enough and leaves the band.

 Billy Visconti is under orders to find a hot new rock band and he thinks he's struck gold when he discovers The RockAteers online.
 His boss, the Cowell-like Sir Wilson Cloom, agrees so Billy sets up a meeting.
 Burt is afraid the new problem with Egg could jeopardise their chances of being signed so he visits the Big Tone offices alone and claims all creative credit.
 He asks Bex to pretend to fancy Egg to get him back in the band but she refuses and then relays the conversation to Egg.
 Egg is unable to cope with this new twist and insults her.
 Their friendship seems irretrievable.
 It's left to Tea and Clipper to persuade Egg to come back.
 Burt's untruths are quickly exposed when Billy takes the band, with Egg back on board, out to dinner.
 Billy sees that the true creative genius is Egg and relationships are smoothed over in time for the band's record company showcase, which Wilson Cloom himself will attend.
 Egg and Bex's friendship is also repaired in time for the big event.